Umm… Now What?

 Except I’m never doing nothing.
 My body stays busy, even if “I” am trying to chill.
 My heart beats, stomach digests, lungs inhale and exhale.
 My brain spews out thoughts.
 These functions persist even when I’m sleeping!
 Another constraint, I suppose.

 Here’s the riddle I’ve been circling: What’s the point of life?
-This old conundrum becomes especially pressing if your basic needs are met, as mine are.
-You have adequate food, shelter, companionship.
+This old conundrum becomes especially pressing if your basic needs are satisfied, as mine are.
+You have more than adequate food, shelter, companionship.
 Not to mention a microwave oven, hi-def TV and internet hookup.

 Do you pursue pleasure?
 Or do you heed the nagging of your conscience to do something “good”?
 To help those less lucky than you?
 What if there’s nothing you can do to help others?
 Or what if—bear with me a moment--everyone else is as fortunate as you?